pezonilluminati/gitbook-eagle/README.md

-# Welcome!

-## Welcome to Eagle Status Webhooks
+# Welcome to Eagle Status Docs

-Welcome to Eagle Status Webhooks!
-Here you'll find all the documentation you need to get up and running with the Eagle Status Webhook API.
+Welcome to Eagle Status Docs!
+Here you'll find all the documentation you need to get up and running with the Eagle status developer tools.

-## Want to jump right in?

-Feeling like an eager beaver?
-Jump into the quick start docs and get making your first request:
+## Webhook

+Do you want to recieve our alerts via webhook?
+Check it out:

 {% content-ref url="quick-start.md" %}
 [quick-start.md](quick-start.md)